Chart Color Schemes

 Stanmore has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Eleven projects have been identified by AreaSearch as potentially impacting the area.
-Key projects include Stanmore North Precinct Planning under Our Fairer Future Plan, 29-31 Brighton Street in Petersham, A Fairer Future - Inner West Local Housing Strategy aiming for 35,000 new homes, and Stanmore Station Precinct TOD - Low and Mid-Rise Housing Policy.
-The following list details those projects likely to be most relevant.
+Eleven projects have been identified by AreaSearch as potentially impacting the area, with key ones including Stanmore North Precinct Planning (Our Fairer Future Plan), 29-31 Brighton Street, Petersham, A Fairer Future - Inner West Local Housing Strategy (35,000 New Homes), and Stanmore Station Precinct TOD - Low and Mid-Rise Housing Policy.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.